merenlab/anvio/anvio/docs/programs/anvi-scan-trnas.md

 - It is easy to modify where the outputs will go:

     - Use the parameter `--log-file` to provide a path for the output messages to go.

     - Use the parameter `--trna-hits-file` to provide a path for the raw tRNA scan data to go.

-- Like many other anvi'o programs, you can use the tag `--just-do-it` to not have to look at questions or warnings
+- Like many anvi'o programs, you can use the tag `--just-do-it` to not have to look at questions or warnings

 - You can also try to multithread whenever possible by setting the `--num-threads` parameter (it is 1 by default).
 This can be used to speed up runtime, but please be aware of your system and its limitations before trying this.

 ### Understanding the output